Tag Archives: tough

 This Thing Called Tears

 I consider myself a tough cookie.
 After all, aren’t I a survivor?
-I’ve survived some hard times: A broken home by age three, followed by poverty, hunger, homelessness, alcoholism, neglect, loss of a sibling at age nine, two near-drowning incidents, in a car wreck, juvenile detention home, taunting, brawls, racism, alternative schooling, marriage to a ruthless man twice my age, bearing four children by the time I was twenty-two—three by cesarean—physical abuse, verbal abuse, emotional abuse, betrayal, hopelessness, despair, rejection, abandonment, being shot at (he missed), divorce, single-parenting …
+I’ve survived some hard times: A broken home by age three, followed by poverty, hunger, homelessness, alcoholism, neglect, loss of a sibling at age nine, two near-drowning incidents, a car wreck, juvenile detention home, taunting, brawls, racism, alternative schooling, marriage to a ruthless man twice my age, bearing four children by the time I was twenty-two—three by cesarean—physical abuse, verbal abuse, emotional abuse, betrayal, hopelessness, despair, rejection, abandonment, being shot at (he missed), divorce, single-parenting, grieving over the loss of dear loved ones …

 BUT God!

-Howbeit, there is a softer side to me as well.
+However, there is a softer side to me as well.
 This thing called tears.
 Yes, a family member has even called me sentimental.
 I have been known to cry after losing a pet, even an insect.
 I cried when I shot my first deer.
-I may cry when reading a book, in a dance, a song, during weddings, or when watching a movie.
-I especially cry when I hear a newborn’s first cry, whether in real life or on TV, I can’t help it, the tears flow.
-I sometimes cry when opening presents, saying goodbye, at being pleasantly surprised, while laughing, praying, or worshipping in church.
+I may cry when reading a book, during a dance, listening to a song, attending a wedding, or while watching a movie.
+I especially cry when I hear a newborn’s first cry, whether in real life or on TV.
+I can’t help it; the tears flow.
+I sometimes cry when opening presents, saying goodbye, being pleasantly surprised, laughing, praying, or worshipping in church.
 Seeing mountains, rainbows, the ocean, a kitten, or a hummingbird can make me cry.
 I cried when I heard my grandchild call me “Mimi” for the first time.
 And at times, I cry when I’m hurt, scared, tired, or angry.

 But I don’t want you to know that.
 I am tough.
 Not weak.
 Remember?

-Now I’m not much of a horse person, but I know enough to know that a horse is full of grace and strength with every muscle, tendons and ligaments working in unison to support a rider at galloping speed.
-Yet, that same powerful, majestic horse is controlled by a bit in its mouth and will move in the direction the rider wants to go.
+Now I’m not much of a horse person, but I know enough to know that a horse is full of grace and strength with every muscle, tendon, and ligament working in unison to support a rider at galloping speed.
+Yet, that same powerful, majestic horse is controlled by a bit in its mouth and will move in the direction the rider wants.

-When I read about Moses, he was the meekest man who walked the earth.
-When I read about Jesus, He was all-powerful, yet kept that power in check.
-His meekness was not weakness.
+When I read about Moses, I was struck by the fact that he was described as the meekest man who walked the earth.
+When I read about Jesus, I see that He was all-powerful yet kept that power in check.
+His meekness was not a weakness.

-So, I say: It’s okay to let our guard down at times and reveal our softer, sensitive self.
-It doesn’t mean we’re a softy, or a weakling, or a pushover.
+So, I say: It’s okay to let our guard down at times and reveal our softer, sensitive selves.
+It doesn’t mean we’re a softy, a weakling, or a pushover.
 Power under control means self-control, and that is a virtue.
 After all, we are human with God-given emotions.
 Besides, God bottles our tears.

 And because God loves us so much, I would venture to say: Sometimes God cries.